Rho Tau Pre-Physical Therapy Club

 G.E.N.E.S. was founded to bring together students and faculty interested in genetics

-of biotechnology companies, as well as physicians and scientist from government, academics
+management of biotechnology companies, as well as physicians and scientist from government,

 HOSA-Future Health Professionals

-HOSA-Future Health Professionals at the University of Georgia is the premier healthcare organization for students pursuing a career in healthcare.
-With a mission to promote career opportunities in the healthcare industry and to better the quality of health services, HOSA at UGA is the foremost leader in preparing the next generation of future health professionals for the challenges that lie ahead.
+HOSA-Future Health Professionals at the University of Georgia is the premier healthcare organization for students pursuing a career in healthcare with a mission to promote career opportunities in the healthcare industry and to better the quality of health services.

 Omega Tau Pre-Occupational Therapy Club